Septimus Heap: Characters

 The eponymous protagonist of the series is Septimus Heap.
 As the seventh son of a seventh son, the aptly named Septimus has exceptional magical powers.
 He shares his birthday with Jenna, his adoptive sister, but is presumed dead at birth by his family.
 For most of the first novel he appears as Boy 412, a child from the Young Army, where he has spent the first ten years of his life after DomDaniel attempted to abduct him.
 Thereafter he is apprentice to the ExtraOrdinary Wizard Marcia Overstrand.
 He has a mop of curly hair, wears green apprentice robes and has a Dragon Ring on his right hand.
 In the second novel, he acquires a dragon called Spit Fyre as a pet.
 According to a review in the Manila Standard Today, the contrast between the caution he has learned from an early age and his longing for the love and affection of a family makes him an intriguing character.

 Adopted by the Heap family as a baby in place of Septimus, Jenna Heap is the daughter of the assassinated queen of the castle.
 She is a small girl, with deep violet eyes, dark hair (both of which all queens and princesses have had) and fair complexion; she wears a deep red cloak and the gold circlet of the princess on her head.
-She is portrayed as loving and caring at heart, but sometimes very stubborn.
+She is portrayed as loving at heart, but sometimes stubborn.
 In the first novel she has a pet rock called Petroc Trelawney, which she loses when the Marram Marshes are flooded; she later acquires a pet duck called Ethel who becomes Sarah Heaps's pet.
-The ambiguity of Jenna's characterization has been questioned, with one critic commenting: "[A]s the Princess or Queenling, she comes from a turbulent past and is thrust into the anonymous world of ordinary society without any inkling of her royal background.
-The reader is therefore left guessing whether or not she has it in her to rise to the tenets of her position as ruler of the Castle."
+According to one critic, "The reader is ... left guessing whether or not she has it in her to rise to the tenets of her position as ruler of the Castle" because she is raised without knowledge of her royal origins.